Skip to main content

 Common Side Effects Increased appetite (some GHRPs), mild injection site reactions, potential for glucose changes (less common with Ipamorelin).
 Fluid retention, joint pain, carpal tunnel, glucose intolerance, potential for increased intracranial pressure.

 The choice between these modalities requires careful consideration of individual health status, diagnostic findings, and desired outcomes.
-For those with a deficiency, direct rhGH remains the standard of care.
+For those with a diagnosed growth hormone deficiency, direct rhGH remains the standard of care.
 For individuals seeking to optimize their body’s natural processes and support age-related changes, GHRPs offer a pathway that works with the body’s inherent systems.

 Academic